cheap-glitch/vim-json-with-comments/README.md

 ## Features

  * All the goodness of `vim-json`: precise highlighting, warnings for syntax errors, quote concealing, syntactic folding, etc.
  * Support for single-line (`//`) and multi-line comments (`/**/`)

- * Smart file-by-file enabling of comments and spellchecking (can be overridden)
+ * Smart file-by-file enabling of comments and spellchecking

 ## Installation

 The recommended way of installing plugins in (Neo)Vim is through a plugin manager.

 With [dein.vim](https://github.com/Shougo/dein.vim):

 ```vim
 dein#add('cheap-glitch/vim-json-with-comments')
 ```

 With [vim-plug](https://github.com/junegunn/vim-plug):

 ```vim
 Plug 'cheap-glitch/vim-json-with-comments'
 ```